Ghaghara: Course

 The Karnali rises in the northern slopes of the Himalayas in Tibet, in the glaciers of Mapchachungo, at an elevation of about 3962 m above sea level.
 The river flows south through one of the most remote and least explored areas of Nepal as the Karnali River.
 The 202 km Seti River drains the western part of the catchment and joins the Karnali in Doti District north of Dundras hill.
 Another tributary, the 264 km long Bheri, rises in the western part of Dhaulagiri Himalaya and drains the eastern part of the catchment, meeting the Karnali near Kuineghat in Surkhet.

 Cutting southward across the Sivalik Hills, it splits into two branches, the Geruwa on the left and Kauriala river on the right near Chisapani to rejoin south of the Indian border and form the proper Ghaghara.
 Other tributaries originating in Nepal are the West Rapti, the Kali (or Mahakali) and the little Gandak.
 It flows southeast through Uttar Pradesh and Bihar states to join the Ganges downstream of the town of Chhapra, after a course of 1080 km.
-Saryu river is stated to be synonymous with the modern Karnali river or as a tributary of it.
+Saryu river is said to be synonymous with the modern Karnali river or as a tributary of it.

 Karnali River exposes the oldest part of the Sivalik Hills of Nepal.
 The remnant magnetization of siltstones and sandstones in this group suggests a depositional age of between 16 million and 5.2 million years.